 In today’s data-driven world, many businesses rely on large amounts of public data to make important decisions.
-Such data is often obtained from websites across the internet through a process known as web scraping.
+Such data is often obtained from websites across the internet through web scraping using Python.

 However, web scraping does face some challenges.
 One of such challenges is honeypot traps.
 This article will go over what honeypots are, where they are used, and how you can avoid them during web scraping.